 As a teacher I make it my priority to help people with their goals.
 Usually, and naturally, students want to sound like their chosen teacher.
-So often I’m helping people, little by little, get deeper on their meri notes because I play meri notes on the deep side.
+So, often I’m helping people, little by little, get deeper on their meri notes because I play meri notes on the deep side.
 However, I consider this a long term goal and only comment on pitch when I know a student is capable of going deeper or if the student requests that I comment on their pitch when ever I notice something.

 In short, once someone has the ability to go deep on meri notes and flatten the pitch to a greater degree I think none would argue that it’s completely up to that individual whether or not they wish to go that deep, or in other words, if they actually like the sound of it.
 Of course, it’s also possible, and more common, for someone to not have the ability to flatten the pitch very far and still not prefer the deeper sound.
 Sometimes such players criticize people who play deeper and can even claim that to play deeper than them is incorrect.
 On the opposite side, those that can achieve flatter pitches can sometimes have feelings of superiority to those that play more sharply.
 Hopefully the reader can see the humor in both of these situations!

 In my personal experience, it’s important to realize that we build preferences mostly based on what we’re exposed to, either first or the most.
 Take for example someone who doesn’t like a certain foreign food item.
 They can learn to enjoy that food or cuisine with exposure.
-If a value judgment is mostly made up of what we’re exposed to more or firstly, then these judgments are largely subjective, holding little reality outside of our thoughts and feelings.
-Each of us comes to shakuhachi with different goals, which can and often do change with time.
-These goals determine what we prioritize in our practice.
-As a teacher, my function is to help students with their goals first and foremost.
+Each of us comes to shakuhachi with different goals, which can and often do change.
+Nonetheless, these goals determine what we prioritize in our practice.
+As a teacher, my function is to help students with their goals and/or set goals, first and foremost.